 Now the beauty of high school is that you are not constrained to any one curriculum or any particular course catalog to select your classes.
 The sky is the limit!

-I have done months of research to select my recommendations for our high school students as they choose their high school classes for the 2021-2022 school year.
+I have done months of research to select my recommendations for our high school students as they choose their high school classes.

 (Have you heard that A One-Room Schoolhouse now serves high school students?
 Check out our high school page here.)